 —Miracle Mule Newsletter #2 June 15, 2011

-“For a rip roarin’ good time join The Lonestar Retrobates when they play on the third Sunday of the month.
-See them on the 20th starting at 3 p.m. at 19 Broadway in Fairfax.
+“For a rip roarin’ good time join The Lonestar Retrobates when they play at 19 Broadway in Fairfax.
 They play barnyard bebop and swingin’ cowboy jazz.
-Johnny Cuviello, Bob Wills' drummer at 94 years young, lives in Milpitas and he often sits in on a few songs about every other month.”

 “Emily sounds like she comes from Memphis Tennessee or Macon Georgia on her rootsy debut CD, “Songs from Alabama Street.”
 The young multi-instrumentalist plays guitar and banjo and sings in a laconic drawl that’s as homespun as a gingham bonnet.
 She’s been mentioned in the same breath as Gillian Welch, Neko Case and the Be Good Tanyas.
 On the strength of the seven engaging original songs on this auspicious first album of acoustic Americana, she deserves to be in that company.
 Click to read the entire review.